Deletion-contraction triangles for Hausel-Proudfoot varieties: Comparisons

-\begin{proposition} $\delfilt_k \H^{\bullet}(\Dol(\Gamma)\homsep \Q) = P_{k}\H^{\bullet}(\Dol(\Gamma)\homsep \Q).$ In other words, the Dolbeault deletion filtration equals the perverse Leray filtration. \end{proposition} \begin{proof} We know that the Dolbeault deletion filtration is bounded by the perverse Leray filtration by Proposition \ref{prop:delbounded}.
-Thus it is enough to show that the filtrations are abstractly isomorphic, i.e. that there exists is an isomorphism of vector spaces taking the deletion filtration to the perverse Leray filtration.
-We produce this isomorphism via the Hodge map to the Betti space.
+\begin{proposition} $\delfilt_k \H^{\bullet}(\Dol(\Gamma)\homsep \Q) = P_{k}\H^{\bullet}(\Dol(\Gamma)\homsep \Q).$ In other words, the Dolbeault deletion filtration equals the perverse Leray filtration. \end{proposition} \begin{proof} We know that the Dolbeault deletion filtration is bounded by the perverse Leray filtration by Corollary \ref{cor:delbounded}.
+Thus it is enough to show that the filtrations are abstractly isomorphic, i.e. that there exists an isomorphism of vector spaces taking the deletion filtration to the perverse Leray filtration.
+We produce this isomorphism via $\frak{F}$.

 Namely, by Corollary \ref{prop:delsareequal}, the Dolbeault deletion filtration is isomorphic to the Betti deletion filtration.
-In turn, the Betti deletion filtration is isomorphic to the $\CKS$ filtration by Corollary \ref{cor:cksdelequalsbettidel}.
+In turn, the Betti deletion filtration is isomorphic to the $\CKS$ filtration by Proposition \ref{cksdelequalsbettidel}.
 Finally, Theorem \ref{thm:abstisom} shows that the $\CKS$ and perverse Leray filtrations are isomorphic. \end{proof}

-\begin{remark} To show Proposition \ref{prop:dolbdelequalspervLer} without appeal to the $\Dol \subset \Bet$ comparison, we would have to fix an isomorphism between the cohomology of the $\Dol$ space and the $\CKS$ complex, and show that said isomorphism intertwines the deletion maps.
-This is presumably straightforward since both the $\CKS$ complex and the deletion map are built from nearby-vanishing cycle operations, but we have not done it here. \end{remark}
+\begin{remark} To show Proposition \ref{prop:dolbdelequalspervLer} without appeal to the $\Dol \subset \Bet$ comparison, we could argue by induction if we fixed an isomorphism between the cohomology of the $\Dol$-space and the $\CKS$ complex which intertwines the deletion maps.
+This may be possible, since both the $\CKS$ complex and the deletion map are built from nearby-vanishing cycle operations, but we have not done it here. \end{remark}